-Fellows who graduate from Women’s Policy Institute (WPI) programs become part of a statewide network of powerful women and trans people.
+Fellows who graduate from the Solís Policy Institute (SPI) programs become part of a statewide network of powerful women and trans people.

 What We've Done

-In 2013, the Domestic Worker Bill of Rights, a law our WPI-State fellows worked on for years, passed giving domestic workers—the majority of whom are women—their long-denied right to overtime pay.
+In 2013, the Domestic Worker Bill of Rights, a law our SPI-State fellows worked on for years, passed giving domestic workers—the majority of whom are women—their long-denied right to overtime pay.
 That law improved the lives of over 90,000 working people in California.
-And in 2015, we expanded our groundbreaking WPI-State program to the local level by introducing WPI-Local.
+And in 2015, we expanded our groundbreaking SPI-State program to the local level by introducing SPI-Local.

 The HOME Cohort Project